lenaroseheinrich/bee_nesting_sociality/README.md

 # Bee nesting strategy, sociality, and climate

-This repository contains the R scripts used to curate data and conduct comparative analyses of bee nesting strategy, sociality, geographic distributions, climatic niches, and trait evolution.
+This repository contains the R scripts used to curate data and conduct analyses for the manuscript "Sociality and nesting strategy shape the bimodal diversity gradient in bees".

-The analyses combine species-level sociality and nesting traits with a bee phylogeny, occurrence records, and climatic data.
-The workflow includes trait and occurrence-data curation, geographic and climatic niche analyses, phylogenetic comparative analyses, ancestral-state reconstruction, tests of correlated trait evolution, and models of evolutionary climatic optima.
+These analyses use a bee phylogeny from Henríquez-Piskulich et al. (2024), curated occurrence records from Dorey et al. (2023), bioclimatic data from CHELSA (Karger et al. 2017), and a new dataset of bee sociality and nesting traits to investigate ecological and evolutionary relationships among sociality, nesting strategy, and climate.

 ---